collective/icalendar/docs/usage.rst

 Property values are utf-8 encoded strings.

 This is impractical if you want to use the data for further computation.
-Eg. the datetime format looks like this:
+The datetime format for example looks like this:
 '20050404T080000'.
-But the package makes it simple to Parse and generate iCalendar formatted strings.
+But the package makes it simple to parse and generate iCalendar formatted strings.

 Basically you can make the add() method do the thinking, or you can do it